 - medications, such as those for thyroid replacement

 If you miss your daily dose of calcium, you won’t become calcium deficient overnight.
 But it’s still important to make an effort to get enough calcium every day, since the body uses it quickly.
 Vegans are more likely to become calcium deficient quickly because they don’t eat calcium-rich dairy products.

 Calcium deficiency won’t produce short-term symptoms because the body maintains calcium levels by taking it directly from the bones.
 But long-term low levels of calcium can have serious effects.

 Early stage calcium deficiency may not cause any symptoms.
 However, symptoms will develop as the condition progresses.

 Severe symptoms of calcium deficiency disease include:

-- memory loss
+- confusion or memory loss

 - muscle spasms

 - numbness and tingling in the hands, feet, and face

 - muscle cramps